mlasitsa/design-decode/UPDATES.md

 Currently prepping for something, didnt have that much time to work on it, but I am exited to be back soon!
 Stay updated!

+## Updates (02/14/2025)
+Deposited 5$ to Open AI
+Used file based approach and hit this error:
+**429 Request too large for gpt-4o in organization org-####### on tokens per min (TPM): Limit 30000, Requested 821408.
+The input or output tokens must be reduced in order to run successfully.**

+I wish I knew that Open AI has tiers and my tier at most can support 200.000 for lower model

+Good News is that DeepSeek might not have a limit at all Might also look into Claude or Gemini

+Open AI is great but looks like all they want it moooooeny haha, just kidding